tinyleaf/tiny-stack/README.md

 # Introduction

-Tiny stack is the C code for storing and retreiving objects by **first in last out** oder.
+Tiny stack is the C code for storing and retrieving objects by **first in last out** oder.
 The stack stores varying objects size.
 Tiny stack stores both object data and length.
 The objects are copied to the stack byte by byte.